marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/01-split-apps-into-libs.md

 slug: /nx/split-apps-into-libs
 ---

-# Split apps into libs
+# Split Apps into Libs

-## Do you really need to split apps into libs?
+## Do You Really Need to Split Apps into Libs?

 **_TL;DR: no, but you probably should!_**